stockpickslk/stockpickslk-github.io/index.md

 *Entry and Exit Strategies:* Learn about effective timing for entering and exiting positions, to maximize your potential gains.

 ### Stay Updated:
-<a href="mailto:stockpicks.lk@gmail.com?subject=Subscription Request&body=I would like to subscribe to email notifications for new stock recommendations posted on your blog.">Subscribe</a>
+<a href="mailto:stockpicks.lk@gmail.com?subject=Subscription Request&body=I would like to subscribe to email notifications for new stock recommendations posted on your blog.">Subscribe</a> to receive email notifications for new stock recommendations.

- to receive email notifications for new stock recommendations.
+Happy trading!